 - Make a chunky jam by leaving some of the strawberries whole.

-- For a fun twist, try using different fruits like raspberries or blueberries alongside the strawberries.
+- Use different fruits like rhubarb, raspberries, or blueberries with the strawberries.

 - Make strawberry chia seed jam.
-Chia seeds are high in fiber and protein, and they act as a thickener when combined with water.
-Follow the same ingredients as above, except substitute chia seeds for minute tapioca.
+Follow the same ingredients above, except substitute chia seeds (a natural thickener) for minute tapioca.

 Equipment

-- You'll also need a potato masher to mash the strawberries.
+- A potato masher to mash the strawberries.

 - A spoon or spatula for stirring.